Idovilla/TriviaGame/README.md

 - **UDP Broadcast**: At first, the server broadcasts a message via UDP to all clients on the same network, inviting them to join the game, in addition we will not close the connection because if there is a client who wants to enter during a game we will not be "lost" and so he can join after the current game will be finished.
 - **TCP Connections**: Once clients respond to the UDP broadcast, a TCP connection is established for each client to handle the game's interactive session securely and reliably.

+### Multithreading
+**Thread Per Client**: Each client connection is managed by a dedicated thread.
+This design ensures that client-specific tasks such as receiving answers, timing responses, and sending questions are handled independently, thus avoiding any performance bottlenecks that would arise from a single-threaded server architecture.

+- **Concurrency Control**: To manage the complexities introduced by multiple threads, the server implements synchronization mechanisms.
+These include locks and thread-safe data structures to prevent race conditions, especially when accessing shared resources like game state information and player scores.

+- **Efficient Resource Management**: Threads are carefully managed to ensure that system resources are utilized optimally.
+The server dynamically creates threads as clients connect and properly closes these threads when clients disconnect, ensuring efficient resource management and preventing resource leaks.

 ### Concurrency and Thread Safety
 Threads manage client connections, with synchronization mechanisms in place to avoid data races and ensure consistency.